paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 #### References in Text
 The Riegle Community Development and Regulatory Improvement Act of 1994, referred to in subsec. (bb)(2)(A)(i), is Pub.
 L. 103–325, Sept.
 23, 1994, 108 Stat.
 2160.
 Section 155 of the Act is set out below.
 For classification of subtitle B of title I of the Act, known as the “Home Ownership and Equity Protection Act of 1994”, see Short Title of 1994 Amendment note set out under [section 1601 of this title](./chapter-041-consumer-credit-protection.md#section-1601).
 For complete classification of this Act to the Code, see Short Title note set out under [section 4701 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section4701&num=0&edition=prelim), Banks and Banking, and Tables.

-The Secure and Fair Enforcement for Mortgage Licensing Act of 2008, referred to in subsec. (cc)(3), is title V of div.
+The Secure and Fair Enforcement for Mortgage Licensing Act of 2008, referred to in subsec. (dd)(3), is title V of div.
 A of Pub.
 L. 110–289, July 30, 2008, 122 Stat.
 2810, also known as the S.A.F.E.
 Mortgage Licensing Act of 2008, which is classified generally to chapter 51 (§ 5101 et seq.) of Title 12, Banks and Banking.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5101 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5101&num=0&edition=prelim) and Tables.

-The National Housing Act, referred to in subsec. (dd)(1)(B), (2)(B), is act June 27, 1934, ch.
+The National Housing Act, referred to in subsec. (ee)(1)(B), (2)(B), is act June 27, 1934, ch.
 847, 48 Stat.
-1246, which is classified principally to chapter 13 (§ 1701 et seq.) of Title 12, Banks and Banking.
+1246.
 Title I of the Act is classified generally to subchapter II (§ 1702 et seq.) of chapter 13 of Title 12, Banks and Banking.
 For complete classification of this Act to the Code, see [section 1701 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1701&num=0&edition=prelim) and Tables.

 #### Amendments
+2018—Subsecs. (cc), (dd).
+Pub.
+L. 115–174, § 107(1), redesignated subsec. (cc), relating to definitions relating to mortgage origination and residential mortgage loans, as (dd).
+Former subsec. (dd) redesignated (ee).

+Subsec. (dd)(2)(C).
+Pub.
+L. 115–174, § 107(2), added subpar.
+(C) and struck out former subpar.
+(C) which read as follows: “does not include any person who is (i) not otherwise described in subparagraph (A) or (B) and who performs purely administrative or clerical tasks on behalf of a person who is described in any such subparagraph, or (ii) an employee of a retailer of manufactured homes who is not described in clause (i) or (iii) of subparagraph (A) and who does not advise a consumer on loan terms (including rates, fees, and other costs);”.

+Subsec. (ee).
+Pub.
+L. 115–174, § 107(1), redesignated subsec. (dd) as (ee).

 2010—Pub.
 L. 111–203, § 1100A(2), which directed substitution of “Bureau” for “Board” wherever appearing, was executed by making the substitution wherever appearing in subsecs. (g), (z), and (bb)(2)(A), (C), (4)(D), but not in subsec. (c), to reflect the probable intent of Congress.

 Subsecs. (b) to (z).
 Pub.
 L. 111–203, § 1100(A)(1), added subsec. (b) and redesignated former subsecs. (b) to (z) as (c) to (aa), respectively.